 Even though many diseases increase mortality, some infections might benefit their host.
 Could “domesticated” pathogens have introduced immune, digestive, neural, and other specialized cells where none existed before?
 Did mutagenic microbes make new mutations inheritable?
 Could successfully adapted tumors have become physical mutations?
-Could DNA, either so-called “junk” or from some exterior source, have been “turned back on” or “injected” into a host species previously deficient?
+Could DNA, either so-called “junk” or from some exterior source, have been “turned back on” or “injected” into a host species lacking them previously?

 A theory of adaptive mutation by way of benign disease processes might settle many arguments between evolutionary gradualists and catastrophists.

-It is also interesting to note that species with a long history of genetic stability, appear to have gained relative immunity from many diseases -- sharks, mollusks, lichen, fungi, ginkgoes(?).
-Specialized scientists should take note.
+It is also interesting to note that species with a long history of genetic stability appear to have gained relative immunity from many diseases -- sharks, mollusks, lichen, fungi, ginkgoes(?).
+I wonder if specialized scientists have taken note.

 This evolutionary blueprint could have left the fragmentary fossil record our paleontologists puzzle over today, minus the “missing links” that Darwinists keep predicting and failing to find: a bad sign for a theory.

-Someone may appear to be acting crazy, but that craziness may be a survival factor under altered circumstances that mere “normals” couldn’t handle.
+Someone may appear to be acting crazy, but that craziness may be a survival factor under altered circumstances that mere “normals” could not handle.
 When Chaos looms, a deviant response may be more efficient than routine normalcy.

 Species were rarely exterminated as a result of predation, endemic disease and selective competition; more often from massive ecological disruption: asteroid strikes, volcanism, ice ages, massive flooding, long droughts, human encroachment, etc., followed by lethal pandemics triggered by lowered immunity across the board.

-Thereafter, a few survivors replaced the masses of the dead, then multiplied to fill in the gaps.
+Thereafter, a few survivors replaced the masses of the dead and then multiplied to fill in the gaps.
 The distinguishing traits they shared became “Darwinian mutations,” but would not necessarily have “improved fitness.”
-On the contrary, they would have reinforced the statistically average traits of that species among a handful of survivors.
+On the contrary, they would have reinforced the statistically average traits shared by that species among a handful of survivors.
 Rare individuals, endowed with superior ones adapted to some special niche, would for the most part have died along with the majority.
-Only an endlessly unstable environment lethal on a semi-permanent basis would have promoted the survival of a radical mutant, assuming the whole population hadn’t been completely annihilated—an all too frequent occurrence.
+Only an endlessly unstable environment, lethal on a semi-permanent basis, would have promoted the survival of a radical mutant, assuming the whole population hadn’t been completely annihilated — an all too frequent occurrence.

 The planet has caught a cold, and we are it.

-To understand our place in the scheme of things, think of humanity as an Earth pathogen—not its dominators, its lords or even its failed caretakers.
-Like most disease organisms, we evolved through progressive relationships with our natural host.
+To understand our place in the scheme of things, think of humanity as an Earth pathogen — not its dominators, its lords or even its failed caretakers.
+Like most disease organisms, we evolved through progressive relationships with nature.
 Any population that failed to attain the next higher level, dropped to a lower one and languished interminable obscurity or disappeared.